“The Elektra music has – in the relentlessly modern, yet sweet and sensual reading of Michael Balke – downright drug character.

 - HERALD TRIBUNE

-Equally at home in the symphonic and opera repertoire the young German conductor Michael Balke is quickly gaining international attention for his performances.
+Equally at home in the symphonic and opera repertoire the young German conductor Michael Balke has gained international attention for his performances.
 He regularly follows invitations to many European countries as well as Japan, South Korea, Russia and the USA.

-Michael Balke was recently named Principal Guest Conductor at the St. Gallen Theatre and Symphony Orchestra (Switzerland) starting his tenure in the 2018/19 season.
+Between 2018 and 2021 Michael Balke was Principal Guest Conductor at the St. Gallen Theatre and Symphony Orchestra (Switzerland), recent invitation include his debuts at the Semperoper in Dresden and concerts with the Detroit Symphony Orchestra.

-Current engagements include his return to Japan for MADAMA BUTTERFLY (Tokyo, Osaka) as well as symphony concerts in Tokyo, gala concerts with Marina Rebeka and the Croatian National Radio Orchestra (Zagreb) and the Munich Radio Orchestra, concerts at the Tchaikovsky Hall in Moscow, Palau de la Musica in Barcelona, Concertgebouw in Amsterdam, Sarasota Orchestra in Florida, at the Tongyeong Music Festival with Jean-Yves Thibaudet, and a new production of DIE GEZEICHNETEN in St. Gallen (Switzerland).
+Recent engagements include his return to Japan for MADAMA BUTTERFLY (Tokyo, Osaka) as well as symphony concerts in Tokyo, gala concerts with Marina Rebeka and the Croatian National Radio Orchestra (Zagreb) and the Munich Radio Orchestra, concerts at the Tchaikovsky Hall in Moscow, Palau de la Musica in Barcelona, Concertgebouw in Amsterdam, Sarasota Orchestra in Florida, at the Tongyeong Music Festival with Jean-Yves Thibaudet, his US debut with the Sarasota Orchestra in Florida featuring Midori, and a new production of DIE GEZEICHNETEN (Schreker) and NOTRE DAME (Franz Schmidt) in St. Gallen (Switzerland).

-He led the new production of TOSCA at the St. Gallen Theatre, L’HEURE ESPAGNOL/GIANNI SCHICCHI at Opéra national de Lorraine, LA BOHEME with Danish National Opera, MERRY WIDOW at the Metropolitan Theatre in Tokyo, DER FLIEGENDE HOLLÄNDER in Sweden, ROMÉO ET JULIETTE at the Teatro Grande in Brescia, and LA TRAVIATA at the Mannheim National Theatre (Achim Freyer production).
+He led the new production of SALOME in Verona, TOSCA at the St. Gallen Theatre, L’HEURE ESPAGNOL/GIANNI SCHICCHI at Opéra national de Lorraine, LA BOHEME with Danish National Opera, MERRY WIDOW at the Metropolitan Theatre in Tokyo, DER FLIEGENDE HOLLÄNDER in Sweden, ROMÉO ET JULIETTE at Teatro Grande in Brescia, and LA TRAVIATA at the Mannheim National Theatre.

 From 2011 to 2016 Michael Balke was Principal Conductor at Magdeburg Opera where he has conducted a broad repertoire of new productions from Mozart, Rossini, Donizetti to Verdi, Strawinsky, Korngold and Richard Strauss, as well as numerous symphony concerts.